 Women who bore racially undesirable children were punished.
 On the other hand, women who bore racially desirable children were awarded.
 They were given special treatment in hospitals and also got concessions in shops, theatres and railways.
 Honor Crosses were awarded to encourage women to produce more children.
 A bronze cross was given for four children, silver cross for six and golden cross for eight or more.
 The ‘Aryan’ woman who deviated from the prescribed code of conduct was publicly condemned and severely punished.

 The Nazi regime used the language and media with great effect.
 They coined various deceiving terms to be used for ‘killing’ or ‘murder’.
+Mass killings were termed special treatment, final solution (for the Jews), euthanasia (for the disabled), selection and disinfections.
 Photographs, films, radio, posters, catchy slogans, etc. were used to propagate the Nazi ideology.
 Those opposed to the Nazis and the Jews were stereotyped through various campaigns.

 Many people began to see the world through Nazi perspective.
 There was widespread hatred against the Jews.
 People believed that Nazism would bring prosperity and improve general well-being.